parshimers/incubator-asterixdb/asterixdb/asterix-doc/src/site/markdown/ncservice.md

     command=asterixnc

     [cc]
-    cluster.address = cacofonix-1.ics.uci.edu
+    cluster.address = cacofonix-1

 To deploy, first the `asterix-server` binary must be present on each machine.
 Any method to transfer the archive to each machine will work, but here `scp` will be used for simplicity's sake.

     user@localhost:~
-    ➤ for f in {1,2,3}; scp asterix-server.zip cacofonix-$f:~/; end
+    $for f in {1,2,3}; scp asterix-server.zip cacofonix-$f:~/; end

 Then unzip the binary on each machine.
 First, start the `NCService` processes on each of the slave machines.
 Any way of getting a shell on the machine is fine, be it physical or via `ssh`.